Newbyl/Walnut/README.md

 - Added a symmbol `S` which is the smaller value that suits a predicate.

 In the website documentation folder you will find a website that explain in depth how Walnut treats a formula and the Token system.
+Open the index.html file.

 ---
 This work was done by Raphael SALEH KASEM, Loic MESTAIS, Mugilan RAGAVAN and Nabyl QUIGNON for the "Study and Research work" project at Orleans University.